astar55/TimeApp/README.md

-# TimerApp
+# TimeApp

-An Angular 2 Web App that dynamically creates Timers/Stopwatches
+An Angular 2 Web App that dynamically creates Time Widgets